microsoft/typespec/docs/standard-library/openapi.md

 Models and enums are converted into schemas in the generated OpenAPI definition.
 Intrinsic types in Cadl are represented with a JSON Schema type that most closely matches the semantics of the Cadl type.

 Models defined inline will result in an inline schema.
-Explicitly delcared models will defined in the `components/schemas` section with the Cadl name qualified by any enclosing namespaces.
+Explicitly declared models will be defined in the `components/schemas` section with the Cadl name qualified by any enclosing namespaces.

-A special case is an instantiation of a model template, is treated as an inline model unless the model template has a [(built-in) `@friendlyName` decorator][friendlyname], in which case the schema is defined in `components/schemas` with the friendly-name.
+A special case is an instantiation of a model template, it is treated as an inline model unless the model template has a [(built-in) `@friendlyName` decorator][friendlyname], in which case the schema is defined in `components/schemas` with the friendly-name.

 [friendlyname]: https://github.com/microsoft/cadl/blob/main/docs/standard-library/built-in-decorators.md#friendlyname